roubachof/Xamarin-Forms-Practices/README.md

 1. You initialize your view model, data shows on the view
 2. You pull to refresh
-3. An error occurs: you don't want to show the error view since you have already data, you just want to display a visual feedback
+3. An error occurs: you don't want to show the error view since you already have data displayed, you just want to display a visual feedback

 ### TaskLoaderView

 source: https://github.com/roubachof/Xamarin-Forms-Practices/tree/master/SillyCompany.Mobile.Practices/Views

 This is a container for any view, that will handle the above scenarios.
-It is bound to the ViewModelLoader and will handle the visibility of all the views:
+It is bound to the ```ViewModelLoader``` and will handle the visibility of all the views:

 1. Loading spinner view
 2. Result view